danielaparker/jsoncons/doc/md/Classes/json merge.md

 void merge(const json& source);
 ```

-Copies each element in source into *this.
-If there is an element in *this with key equivalent to the key of an element from source,
+Copies the key-value pairs in source json object into json object.
+If there is a member in source json object with key equivalent to the key of a member in json object,
-then that element is not copied.
+then that member is not copied.

 ### Parameters